 One teaspoon of pure vanilla extract

 If you like dark chocolate chips, Almonds, or any additional things in your cookies, I highly recommend using them!

 This recipe is so fast.
 It can quickly be whipped up for an after-school snack or a nighttime dessert on a whim.

-I recommend using a mixer or a food processor or a blender when mixing the ingredients for these cookies.
+I recommend using a mixer, food processor, or blender when mixing the ingredients for these cookies.
 You will want to make sure that the banana gets thoroughly mixed in.

 - Preheat oven to 350

-- Mix wet ingredients- butter, mash banana, vanilla, and egg
+- Mix wet ingredients- butter, mashed banana, vanilla, and egg

 - Mix dry ingredients- flour, baking powder, salt